 Brian M. Wooten

-Brian M. Wooten serves as the Inaugural Executive Director of Community Engagement at Kennesaw State University (KSU).
+Brian M. Wooten serves as the Founding Executive Director of Community Engagement at Kennesaw State University (KSU).
 He is a tenured faculty member with primary teaching assignments in KSU’s Department of Leadership and Integrative Studies.
 Prior to his work in the Office of Community Engagement, he served as the founding director of the KSU Center for Student Leadership (CSL).
 In that role, he provided vision and leadership that moved the area from a one-person unit to an expansive Center offering an array of programs and services to KSU students.